DarkDNS: Revisiting the Value of Rapid Zone Update: Results

-At first, we compared newly registered domains, finding that the SIE NOD feed detects in absolute numbers roughly 5\% more domains than our methododology.
-However, the overlap between the two data sources is $\approx$60\%, indicating that both methodologies provide an additional unique subset of domains.
+We first compared newly registered domains, finding that the SIE NOD feed detected $\approx$5\% more domains than our method.
+However, the overlap between the two data sources is $\approx$60\%, indicating that each method detects a unique subset of domains.
 Looking at transient domains identified by the two sources, we find the overlap drops further.
 A total of 855 transient domains were identified by either one of the two sources.
-Of these, only 33\% were detected by both, with the SIE NOD feed identifying 10\% more transient domains than our methodology.
-While the SIE NOD detects a larger number, the clear disjoint nature of the intersecting set of domains suggest the need to combine them to bridge, although not completely, the visibility gap.
+Of these, only 33\% were detected by both, with the SIE NOD feed identifying 10\% more transient than our method.
+While the SIE NOD detects a larger number, the disjoint nature of the intersecting set of domains suggests the need to combine them to narrow the visibility gap.

-To validate our visibility gap against a source of ground truth, we use the perspective of a mid-sized ccTLD registry on transient domains.
+To validate our visibility gap against a source of ground truth, we use the perspective of a mid-sized ccTLD registry (\texttt{.nl}) on transient domains.
 From November 2023 until January 2024, the registry observed 714 domain names that were deleted in less than 24 hours in their registration system.
 Of those domains, 334 were registered and deleted such that they were never captured in zone file snapshots.
-Applying our methodology to this ccTLD, we found only 99 transient domains, or 29.6\% of the 334 ccTLD-identified transient domain names.\footnote{We were unable to compare the SIE NOD feed to the registry data due to data availability issues.
+Applying our methodology to this ccTLD, we found only 99 transient domains, or 29.6\% of the 334 ccTLD-identified transient domain names.\footnote{We were unable to compare the SIE NOD feed to the registry data because we had access only to one day's worth of data.
 However, based on our previous results we argue that combining the two data sources would still leave a large visibility gap.} This result shows that while we can catch a fraction of these transient domains, researchers still have a huge blindspot regarding intra-day events.